 About Bow Falls

-While this trail might have been a worthwhile experience under different circumstances, we were content with the contextual views of the Banff Springs Hotel near the falls before turning back and driving to the car park with the easier access (see below).
+While this trail might have been a worthwhile experience under different circumstances, we were content with the contextual views of the Banff Springs Hotel near this trailhead before turning back and driving to the car park with the easier access (as mentioned above).

 Rundle Ave eventually merges into Bow River Ave, which ultimately leads to the large car park for the falls.